kristinbranson/notes/LargeNotLanguageModelNotes.md

 Training only penalizes predictions for text or agent actions, not observations via masking.

+Prompting is used to tell the model which task it is solving.
+During training, for 25% of sequences, a prompt sequence consisting of another episode from the same agent is prepended.
+Half of these are from the end of the sequence, and half are from a random location.

 The context length is 1024.
 This seems relatively small for the control tasks, in which the subsequence length for a given time point could be in the hundreds.

 ### Deployment

-Prompting is used to tell the model which task it is solving.
+A fixed prompt is used for each task, e.g. tje first 1024 tokens of a demonstration.
+Action vectors are produced one at a time, then decoded into actions at the end of the time step.

 ### Data sets